ShaoXiang23/nimo-markdown-cv/index.md

 Qingdao, Shandong
 ```

-- PhD Candidate, in Computer Application Technology, Faculty of Information Science and Engineering
+- PhD Candidate, in Computer Application Technology
+- Faculty of Information Science and Engineering
 - Advised by [Junyu Dong](https://it.ouc.edu.cn/djy/main.htm)

 ### **Ocean University of China** `2017.9 - 2020.7`